ESB · iPaaS · Integrations

 MuleSoft (Anypoint Platform, Mule ESB) replaces point-to-point integration chaos with a network of reusable APIs.

-The API-led approach turns every core system and business process into a discoverable, reusable service — systems become loosely coupled, and replacing any node doesn't break the others.
+The API-led approach turns every system and process into a discoverable, reusable service - connections become looser, and replacing any node does not break the rest.

 426%3-year ROI, payback in under 6 months (composite organization)